NokNokMLS/BigDoorWyamBlog/input/posts/2019-06-30-the-digest-june-30th-2019.md

 Author: Team Bigdoor24
 Lead: Your Weekly Polish News Roundup
 Published: 2019-06-30T06:47:20.749Z
+Image: /../assets/Images/thedigestjune30.jpg
 Tags:
   - The Digest
   - General Information
 ---
 **_Today the Shops are OPEN_**

-**"I saw a little man in an orange robe burst into flames" It's getting hotter people !!/ Warsaw - IKEA LGBTQ/ Krakow - Euro Games Win/ Poznan - Baltic Body Mystery/ Tri-City - Swimming Tragedies/ Wroclaw - Traming it/ The Quiet Economy/ Volleyball progress/ Kurier movie review, some thoughts on US soldiers in Poland and more**
+**"I saw a little man in an orange robe burst into flames" -  It's getting hotter people !!/ Warsaw - IKEA LGBTQ/ Krakow - Euro Games Win/ Poznan - Baltic Body Mystery/ Tri-City - Swimming Tragedies/ Wroclaw - Traming it/ The Quiet Economy/ Volleyball progress/ Kurier movie review, some thoughts on US soldiers in Poland and more**

 [**If you enjoy The Digest please support and Like us on Facebook, posted every Sunday at 10 am and share to your favourite FB groups now.**](https://www.facebook.com/bigdoor24/)